 - Hotel Monna Lisa, Borgo Pinti 27, 50121 Florence, room 45, double room from 100,00 €

 Hotel NH Collection Firenze Porta Rossa

-Conveniently located in the centre of the city, this hotel is a little more expensive but the perfect base for exploring Florence’s old town and its unique sights.
+Conveniently located in the center of the city, this hotel is a little more expensive but the perfect base for exploring Florence’s old town and its unique sights.
 Quietly located in the alleys of old Florence only about 200 away from Palazzo Vecchio.
 Stylish rooms with free Wi-Fi and modern facilities.

 - Hotel NH Porta Rossa, Via Porta Rossa 19, 50123 Florence, room 70, double room from € 175.00

 On the banks of the Arno River, near the Ponte Santa Trinita, Hotel Berchielli offers an ideal city location for a stay in Florence.
 Guests can enjoy quiet and comfortable rooms.
-Free Wi-Fi and a rich breakfast is included in the price.
+Free Wi-Fi and a rich breakfast are included in the price.